 Primary school teacher

-In this job you will be helping to give young children the best possible start in life.
-If you like spending time with young children, and want to work in education, a job as a primary school teacher could be perfect for you.
+Primary school teachers help to give young children the best possible start in life.
+If you want to inspire young people through learning, a job as a primary school teacher could be perfect for you.

-A primary school teacher needs to have enthusiasm for the subjects they teach.
-You’ll need to be able to relate to pupils and their parents.
-You’ll also need patience and a good sense of humour.
+You’ll need to be motivated and enthusiastic about the subjects you teach.
+You’ll also need to be able to relate to pupils and their parents, and have patience and lots of creative ideas.

-One of the main routes into primary school teaching is to do Initial Teacher Education or Training (ITET) and get Qualified Teacher Status.
+One of the main routes into primary teaching is to do Initial Teacher Education or Training (ITET) and get qualified teacher status.
 To do this you must have GCSEs in English, maths and a science subject.
 You will also need clearance by the Disclosure and Barring Service.

-You would teach subjects covered by the primary national curriculum at Key Stage 1 (ages 5 to 7) and Key Stage 2 (7 to 11) — subjects such as English, science, music and art.
-In some classes, you may have a teaching assistant to help you.
+You would teach subjects covered by the primary national curriculum at key stage 1 (ages 5 to 7) and key stage 2 (7 to 11).
+Subjects include English, maths, science, music and art.

-Depending on your qualifications and experience, you may work as a subject specialist teacher, where you would concentrate on a particular subject, for example maths or modern foreign languages.
+Depending on your experience, you may work as a subject specialist teacher, where you would concentrate on a particular subject, for example maths or modern foreign languages.

 As well as teaching you would: